 As part of the follow-up action plan to the Abu Dhabi Memorandum on Good Practices for Education and Countering Violent Extremism (CVE), we continue our efforts to further understand and strengthen the relationship between education and CVE.
-There are opportunities to leverage and include both religious and conventional education in CVE strategies and programs to prevent radicalization and build resilience among communities most vulnerable to violent extremism.
+There are opportunities to leverage and include both religious and conventional education in CVE strategies and programs to prevent radicalization leading to violent extremism (RLVE) and build resilience among communities most vulnerable to violent extremism.

-Furthermore, we aim to expand the CVE and Education Program through tailored capacity building activities for a variety of education practitioners in a number of regions.
-We also seek to investigate the most successful approaches in creating impact on the ground through a robust monitoring and evaluation of this program.
+Furthermore, we aim to expand the CVE and Education Program through tailored capacity building activities for a variety of education practitioners in several regions.
+We also seek to investigate the most successful approaches in creating an impact on the ground through robust monitoring and evaluation of this program.

 Our P/CVE National Action Plans (NAP) Task Force provides pro-bono technical support and capacity building to partner with Governments, drawing on emerging international good practices.
 This highlights the importance of a holistic and inclusive process, with input from relevant cross-government and civil society actors, to achieve a whole of society approach and an overarching strategic...Read More

 Violent extremist organizations disseminate their ideology to radicalize and recruit individuals via various mediums.
 We implement programs to build the capacities of governments, NGOs, CSOs, and other organizations to counter these messages through strategic communications – both off- and online.Read More